MicrosoftDocs/powerquery-docs/powerquery-docs/QueryDiagnostics.md

 # Query Diagnostics

-Query Diagnostics is a powerful new feature that will allow you to determine what Power Query is doing during authoring time.
+Query Diagnostics allows you to better understand what Power Query is doing at authoring and at refresh time in Power BI Desktop.
 While we will be expanding on this feature in the future, including allowing you to use it during full refreshes, at this time it allows you to understand what sort of queries you are emitting, what slowdowns you might run into during authoring refresh, and what kind of background events are happening.

 To use Query Diagnostics, go to the 'Tools' tab in the Power Query Editor ribbon.